thiagoecs/nameless/README.md

 # Nameless Project

+Made by Nameless team (mingg1, thiagoecs and arttuSop)

-Web application for sharing information about restaurants.
+Web application for sharing media about restaurants.

 For restaurant owners, they can upload pictures, promote their restaurants.